SneakerCop/Discord-Twitter-Poster/README.md

 * discord.js
 * twit

-Replace the TYPEHERE fields in settings.json with all your info.
+Replace the `TYPEHERE` fields in settings.json with all your info.

-Run index.js
+Run `index.js`
-(Optionally run with something like PM2)
+(Optionally with something like PM2)

 Invite the bot to your server using the following link (replace BOTCLIENTIDHERE with your client id in general info): https://discordapp.com/oauth2/authorize?client_id=BOTCLIENTIDHERE&scope=bot&permissions=0